alexandru/scala-best-practices/sections/2-language-rules.md

 strictly immutable things.
 If you need to mutate stuff, don't use case classes.

+In the approximate words of Fogus in "The Joy of Clojure" or Baker in his paper from 1993: if any two mutable objects resolve as being equal now, then there’s no guarantee that they will a moment from now.
+And if two objects aren’t equal forever, then they’re technically never equal ;-)

 ### 2.6.
 SHOULD NOT declare abstract "val" or "var" or "lazy val" members

 It's a bad practice to declare abstract vals or vars or lazy vals in